© 2010-2021 by Fine Arts of the Southwest, Inc. All rights reserved.

 Unauthorized reproduction or use is strictly prohibited by law.

-A Hopi polychrome pottery bowl with a stylized Sikyatki-style bird design by Garnet Pavatea, c.
-1950's-1960's
+A two-color slipped Hopi polychrome pottery bowl with a stylized Sikyatki-style bird design by Garnet Pavatea, c.
+1950’s-60’s